 “I want my baby home, either way.
 If any of you know anything, seen or heard anything, just let us know because I’m dying more and more inside because I don’t know where my baby is at.”

 Starina Woods, 34, was last seen alive on March 10, 2016, at her home in Charleston, West Virginia.
-After not hearing from her for over two months, a family member reported her missing on May 19th.
-A family member.
-Not her husband.
-Let’s keep that in mind.
+A family member reported her missing on May 19th, 2016, after not hearing from her in over two months.

-He said she’d withdrawn a large amount of money from their bank account, somewhere around $29,000.
-She did not.
+Arthur also relayed to LE that Starina had withdrawn a large amount of money from their bank account, somewhere around $29,000… Nope, she did not.

-Her cellphone was never turned on again after March 11th.. however, someone was using her debit card to make numerous purchases and pay bills.
-One of which was for minutes for a pre-paid cell phone, and the purchase was actually made from the husbands work computer.
+Cellphone records proved that her phone had not been turned on since March 11th.. however, someone was using her debit card to make numerous purchases and pay bills.
+One of which was for minutes for a pre-paid cell phone and the purchase was actually made from Arthur’s work computer.

 If you have any information to help bring closure to this family, please contact the West Virginia State Police at 1-304-348-6480.